Product Manager, Reteno

 Learning user engagement patterns can also help in the education sector.
 You can offer personalized journeys to your students and make their experiences more fruitful and pleasant.
 The omnichannel marketing approach allows you to learn the preferred channels of your students and organize courses in the most convenient way.

 Example: Italki offers an omnichannel experience by synchronizing data across the web and mobile versions of the service.
 Users can join the platform, schedule lesions and message other students on both desktop and mobile applications.
 The history of each interaction is stored and makes the transition from one device to another seamless and easy.

-Crafting an efficient omnichannel marketing strategy can be an overwhelming task that requires technical expertise, in-depth marketing acumen, as well as omnichannel marketing software and a great understanding of the customer base.
-Reteno is a team of marketers that can help you launch a successful marketing campaign across multiple channels and win your loyal customers with omnichannel automation features.
+Crafting an efficient omnichannel marketing strategy can be an overwhelming task that requires technical expertise, in-depth marketing acumen, as well as omnichannel marketing software and a great understanding of the client base.
+Reteno is a modern customer engagement platform that can help you launch a successful promotion campaign across multiple marketing channels and increase customer loyalty with the help of omnichannel automation features.
 Get in touch with our experts to embark on your great digital marketing journey with us.

 August 30, 2022

 Find out how to improve your marketing results with the behavioral segmentation feature in Reteno

 Figure out how to make your pushes more noticeable and effective in order to achieve the desired KPIs